inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 # How Solid Stores Data

-This presentation is about the most fundamental cornerstone of the ENTIRE Solid proposition - which is, quite simply, how we represent and store data in Pods.
+This presentation is about what I consider THE most fundamental cornerstone of the ENTIRE Solid proposition - which is, quite simply, how we represent and store data in Pods.

 So Solid actually uses a VERY mature, fully W3C-standardized technology to do that, called LINKED DATA.
 And here I'm specifically going to talk about Linked